China says it lost 4 troops in 2020 India border clash - WTMJ

 Yet the delay also appeared to reflect China’s deep culture of military secrecy, as well as concerns over the potential domestic and international fallout from the bloodshed.

-Immediately after the clash atop a high ridge on June 2020 in the Ladakh region’s Karakoram Mountains, India announced it had lost 20 of its soldiers in the battle that saw fists, clubs, stones and other improvised weapons used to avoid a firefight.
+Immediately after the June 2020 clash atop a high ridge in the Ladakh region’s Galwan Valley, India announced it had lost 20 of its soldiers in a battle that saw fists, clubs, stones and other improvised weapons used to avoid a firefight.

+Indian and Chinese troops have completed disengagement from the southern and northern banks of Pangong Lake, an Indian army officer said on condition of anonymity as he was not authorized to talk to reporters.
+The withdrawal had begun Feb.
+10.

+Commander-level talks are scheduled for Saturday to discuss pulling back from other areas, the officer said.

-The People’s Liberation Army Daily newspaper said Friday that the four killed were named as official state martyrs and awarded other posthumous honors.
+The Chinese announcement came in the military’s newspaper, the People’s Liberation Army Daily, which said the four killed were named state martyrs.

-It said the title of “border-defending hero” was conferred on Battalion Commander Chen Hongjun, while Chen Xiangrong, Xiao Siyuan and Wang Zhuoran received first-class merit awards.
-It attributed their deaths to fighting in “a clash with trespassing foreign military personnel,” without mentioning India directly.
+The title of “border-defending hero” was conferred on Battalion Commander Chen Hongjun, while Chen Xiangrong, Xiao Siyuan and Wang Zhuoran received first-class merit awards.
+It attributed their deaths to “a clash with trespassing foreign military personnel,” without mentioning India directly.

-Qi Fabao, a regimental commander from the PLA Xinjiang Military Command who was wounded in the clash, was awarded the title of “Hero regimental commander for defending the border.”
+Qi Fabao, a regimental commander who was wounded in the clash, was awarded the title of “hero regimental commander for defending the border.”

-Earlier, unconfirmed reports had put the number of Chinese dead as high as 45, and Lt.
-Gen. YK Joshi, who commands the Indian Army’s Northern Command, said Indian observers counted more than 60 Chinese troops being taken away on stretchers, though it wasn’t clear how many suffered fatal injuries.
+In the initial days after the clash, unconfirmed reports in Indian media put the number of Chinese dead as high as 45.
+More recently, an Indian security official said Friday that the military estimates at least 14 Chinese soldiers were wounded, eight of whom later died.

+That assessment was based on the number of stretchers used to remove the injured, input gathered from a Chinese forward hospital and field reports.
+Another security official offered a similar account, saying at least 12 Chinese soldiers were seriously wounded in the incident.

 “This disengagement is happening because we had taken the dominating position on the Kailash range.
 So, now the purpose has been achieved, we are going back to status quo ante April 2020,” Joshi told the station.